ibis-hdl/compiler/Readme.md

 - Write git hooks for checking using clang-{tidy,format} et al.

 - Replace:
-  - boost.filesystem with std::filesystem, check it before for compliance of used functions.
   - RapidJSON with boost.json - starting with boost 1.75.
 The results of
     [Benchmarks](https://vinniefalco.github.io/doc/json/json/benchmarks.html)
     look promising
   - util::visit_in_place using boost.hana with util::overloaded
   - swap from make to ninja build to use CMake's Unity Build Mode
-  - unify and simplify the build helper scripts
   - join back testsuite's librules into parser_rules.
 The reason was in 2018 the compilation effort: compiling with make -j X and spirit.x3 rules with single core.
 Starting with CMake 3.16 there is the Unity Build Mode.